Solution · Health & Medical

 Fill your consultation schedule, reactivate every overdue recall patient, and outrank competing clinics on Google.
 Four AI agents run your entire growth loop around the clock.

-Prefero helps health & medical businesses fill consultation schedules, reactivate lapsed recall patients, and outrank competing clinics on local search by running the entire growth loop autonomously.
-Four AI agents (Lila for discovery, Cora for patient conversion, Echo for recall and retention, and Sage for analytics) work together so no procedure search, patient inquiry, or recall window is missed.
+Prefero helps health & medical businesses rank higher on Google and AI search, fill consultation schedules around the clock, and reactivate lapsed recall patients through timed follow-up.
+Four specialist AI agents split the work (Lila for discovery and online presence, Cora for lead conversion and booking, Echo for retention and loyalty, and Sage for insight), so no procedure search, after-hours inquiry, or overdue recall is missed.
 Practices on Prefero average a 3.1× lift in new consultation bookings within 90 days.

 How the four agents work for you